-- Develop a Family Emergency Plan (use this one provided by FEMA as a starting point – PDF)
+- Developing a Family Emergency Plan (use this one provided by the US Government as a starting point – PDF)

-- Maintain a supply of food and water to sustain you and your family for at least 72 hours.
+- Maintaining a supply of food and water to sustain you and your family for at least 72 hours.

-- Gather and organize other supplies (clothing, shelter) which you may need to survive without electricity or water
+- Gathering and organizing other supplies (clothing, shelter) which you may need to survive without electricity or water

-- Prepare your home to minimize damage which could occur from an earthquake
+- Preparing your home to minimize damage from an earthquake

-- Learn when and how to turn off the gas and water connections to your home
+- Learning when and how to turn off the gas and water connections to your home